jdrichardsappacad/greenhouse/README.md

 #### Let's test in the browser.

 Inside our `ThemeProvider` we can manually change the default state.
-If the default for `themeName` is set to `'day'`, the `dayImage` should be dipslayed.
+If the default for `themeName` is set to `'day'`, the `dayImage` should be displayed.
 If the default is set to `'night'`, `nightImage` should be displayed.

 Congratulations, you just connected a component to a context!